 Safeguarding:

 At Willen Primary School, safeguarding and child protection is paramount and we are fully committed to ensuring the welfare and safety of all our children.
 We believe that pupils have a right to learn in a supportive, caring and safe environment which includes the right to protection from all types of abuse; where staff are vigilant for signs of any student in distress and are confident about applying the processes to avert and alleviate any such problems.
 If any behaviour is a concern in relation to safeguarding Willen Primary School procedures and processes will be followed at all times in accordance with the Child Protection Policy.
-Any concerns will be referred to the Designated Safeguarding Leads; Sarah Orr, Carrie Mathews, Kim Cole or Hayley Gates as procedures state.
+Any concerns will be referred to the Designated Safeguarding Leads; Sarah Orr, Carrie Mathews, Kim Cole as procedures state.

 Our Aims